-On behalf of our staff, welcome to Arcadia High School, home of Respectful, Responsible Redskins.
-Our Respectful, Responsible Redskin initiative is our PBIS program (Positive Behavior Intervention Support) for all students in grades 7-12.
+Welcome to Arcadia Middle School, home of Respectful, Responsible Redskins.
+Our Respectful, Responsible Redskin initiative is our PBIS program (Positive Behavior Intervention Support) for our 7th & 8th grade students.
 The Respectful, Responsible Redskin initiative is a behavior and intervention teaching tool with a rewards component.
 A behavior matrix was created that you can review in our handbook by staff and students for multiple areas of the school (Classrooms, hallways, restrooms, bus, cafeteria etc.) At the beginning of each school year our staff and I spend time each day with groups of students teaching our behavior expectations and explaining the matrix.
 Throughout the year as students are observed following the behavior expectations they receive a Respectful, Responsible Redskin card from a staff member thanking them for following our expectations.
 Students turn their cards into the office for a weekly drawing to earn a chance to receive rewards.

-As part of the RRR initiative our school has instituted a Parent Advisory group of HS/MS parents to help with the program.
+As part of the RRR initiative our school has instituted a Parent Advisory group of MS parents to help with the program.
 If any parent or community member would like to be a part of our program, please contact the HS/MS office and let us get you involved.